Symbios-Matverse/Enterprise/README.md

 pip install -r requirements.txt  # if available
 ```

-If `requirements.txt` is not present, no additional dependencies are required for the library itself.
-The tests optionally use `numpy` for mean calculations but will fall back to a lightweight stub if it is absent.
+If `requirements.txt` is not present, no additional dependencies are required for the library or the tests.

 ## Usage
 Import the helpers from `matverse.omega_gateway`.